Azure-Samples/openai-apim-lb/docs/azd-setup.md

    - Use `azd up` to deploy your application.
 This command performs several actions:
      - **Builds your application**: Compiles and prepares your application for deployment.
      - **Provisions Azure resources**: Automatically creates and configures the necessary Azure services based on your project's requirements.
-     - **Deploys the application**: Uploads your application to Azure and starts it.
      - **Output**: The command provides a detailed output, including URLs and endpoints, for accessing your deployed application and related resources.

 ## Post-Deployment